choe220/bloomburrow/content/Culture/Backgrounds.md

 - **Tool Proficiency:** Cook's Utensils
 - **Equipment:** _Choose A or B:_ (A) Book (food), Cook's Utensils, Fine Clothes, Oil (3 flasks), Tinderbox, Iron Pot, 6 GP; or (B) 50 GP

-You practically grew up in a kitchen, helping elders by preparing meals from a very young age.
+Being a [[Chef]] you practically grew up in a kitchen, helping elders by preparing meals from a very young age.
 You've become familiar with many ingredients, and have developed an innate intuition on how to combine them into delicious dishes.
 Perhaps you've found work in a restaurant in a village or roadside inn.

 #### [[Criminal]]
 ---